wso2/docs-security/en/docs/trust/security-commitment-for-self-hosted-products.md

 * To ensure that our supported products are secure, we continuously scan third-party dependencies and periodically conduct static and dynamic scans on updated product packs of our supported products.
 * Vulnerabilities that are discovered will be assessed for their impact.
 If any true-positive vulnerabilities are identified, immediate actions will be taken, such as implementing fixes and patches according to their severity, in line with our [Vulnerability Management Process](https://security.docs.wso2.com/en/latest/security-processes/vulnerability-management-process/).

-## Product vulnerability and patch management
+## Product Vulnerability and Patch Management

 * WSO2 products are supported for three years upon a major release.
 WSO2 provides updates and patches for bugs and security issues during this period.
 Please refer to the [support matrix](https://wso2.com/products/support-matrix/) for detailed information on supported products.
 * Any vulnerability reported against WSO2 products would undergo the [ Vulnerability Management Process](https://security.docs.wso2.com/en/latest/security-processes/vulnerability-management-process/).
 Reported vulnerabilities will be assessed according to the CVSS scheme and fixed according to the given resolution timeframes.